HaniJieunKim/HaniJieunKim.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Hani Jieun Kim is a 3rd year PhD student in Computational Biology at the School of Mathematics and Statistics, The University of Sydney.
-She is part of the Computational Systems Biology Group headed by Dr. Pengyi Yang.
-Her research interests understanding pluripotency transitions among different stem cell types.
-Her research combines lab experiments with computational data analytics to understand molecular regulations in stem cells and development.
+Hani Jieun Kim is a 3rd year PhD candidate in Computational Biology.
+Hani is supervised by Dr Pengyi Yang, Professor Patrick Tam, and Dr Pierre Osteil.
+She is part of the Computational Systems Biology Group at the Children's Medical Research Institute and the Sydney Precision Bioinformatics Group at the University of Sydney.
+Her main research focus is on understanding stem cell biology through multiomic and single-cell data analysis.
+Her research combines lab experiments with computational data analytics to understand molecular regulation in stem cells, development, and organogenesis.